 Firstly, set a goal for your image and post.
 Decide what you are trying to communicate.
 Are you trying to entertain or educate customers, provoke a reaction, or inspire an emotional response?
 Be mindful when you choose images.
 Not everyone will react in the same way.

-There are a number of online sites which offer a seemingly infinite variety of free stock images.
+There are several online sites which offer a seemingly infinite variety of free stock images.
 When you are searching for images you can use emotive terms such as “eco”, “modern”, “zen”, "vintage” or “antique”.
 Alternatively, use more descriptive terms such as “wide-angle”, “close-up”, “landscape” or “portrait” which can convey a style and help narrow search results.
 Compare images in a group to see which ones have the greatest impact and “pop”.

 Blue Lagoon, Nusa Ceningan, Indonesia

 Remember that many images you find on the internet are copyrighted.
 If you are going to use someone else’s images, make sure you have the right to do so.
-There are a number of royalty-free stock image websites, such as Unsplash, Pinterest and Flickr.
+There are several royalty-free stock image websites, such as Unsplash, Pinterest and Flickr.
 Make sure when you choose an image that you are satisfying all the requirements of the licence that goes with it.
 For example, even creative commons licences may require that you attribute the image to the person who made it, and some do not allow you to use images for monetization.

-You can also buy images which will generally have a specific licence specifying where and for how long it can be used.
+You can also buy images which will generally have a specific licence stating where and for how long it can be used.
 Realistically, it is only fair to pay for professional images.
 The person who created that image has invested a lot of time and money in their training and equipment and should be compensated fairly for it.
 Simply because images have an intangible value doesn’t mean you shouldn’t have to pay for them.

 Alternatively, you could make your own!